StarmoonAI/Starmoon/firmware/README.md

     - Once the device is on, it acts as an Access Point to connect to a known WiFi network.
     - Find the device name "Starmoon device" in your list of local wifi networks.
     - Press "Configure Wifi" and type in your SSID and PW for your Wifi and connect.
-    - The ESP32S3 should then automatically connect to your Wifi and save your Wifi details.
+    - The Seeed Stuido XIAO ESP32S3 should then automatically connect to your Wifi and save your Wifi details.

 ## Usage

-1. Power on the ESP32S3 device.
+1. Power on the ESP32 device.
 2. The device will automatically connect to the WiFi network as set on the Captive portal.
 3. Press the button to initiate a full-duplex WebSocket connection to the server.
 4. The LED indicates the current status: